Woolverine94/biniou/README.md

   * 🆕 **2024-04-02** : 🔥 ***New Chatbot model*** 🔥 : Adding model [LoneStriker/Starling-LM-7B-beta-GGUF](https://huggingface.co/LoneStriker/Starling-LM-7B-beta-GGUF) to Chatbot module.

   * 🆕 **2024-03-31** : 🔥 ***New Stable Diffusion and img2img model*** 🔥 : Adding model [IDKiro/sdxs-512-0.9](https://huggingface.co/IDKiro/sdxs-512-0.9) to Stable Diffusion and img2img module.
 This is an insanely fast 1 step model that can generate simple content in 15 seconds using CPU inference.
 Definitely the fastest model for image generation in biniou.

-  * 🆕 **2024-03-29** : 🔥 ***New Chatbot model*** 🔥 : Adding model [Lewdiculous/Kunoichi-DPO-v2-7B-GGUF-Imatrix](https://huggingface.co/Lewdiculous/Kunoichi-DPO-v2-7B-GGUF-Imatrix) to Chatbot module.
-This model has been quantized using a GGUF-Imatrix quantizations, which seems to make a real difference in terms of speed and accuracy.
-Also, the base model is pretty good, especially at roleplaying.
-Really worth trying.

 [List of archived updates](https://github.com/Woolverine94/biniou/wiki/Updates-archive)